w3c/w3c-website-redesign-documentation/README.md

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on staging and prod environments.
+See [deployment](#deployment) for notes on how to deploy the project to staging and prod environments.

 ## Site URLs